 “Implicitly.”
 Minsc drawled with smooth sarcasm through pulled lips and momentarily leaned towards her purely to make her uncomfortable.
 Then, with a firm knowledge that nothing would be gained by staying with the frosty bitch, he turned and headed back for the tavern, acutely aware that his good mood had turned most foul indeed.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, R. L. DrummondWrite a Review